Talk about timing.

 Robertson, 58, who had worked in the hospice equipment field, wasn’t impressed, however, citing weaknesses in the business plan, he recalled Wednesday.
 But he was soon won over after several other investors talked up the business and the group asked him to become its CEO earlier this year.

 E-Mist began with a $150,000 investment, then topped it off with another $500,000, Sides and Robertson said.
 The Sides family still controls a sizable portion of the company, Mike Sides said.

-The devices are “licensed” to users at $500 a month, an arrangement that allows E-Mist to replace units with more sophisticated models as they evolve, Robertson said.
-If a contract is finalized with the government, units would likely be sold outright, he added.
+The devices are “licensed” to users at $500 a month, an arrangement which allows E-Mist to replace units with more sophisticated ones as they evolve, Robertson said.
+If a contract is finalized with the government, units likely would be sold outright, he added.

 “It’s amazing,” Sides said of the device’s sudden fame.
 “What are the chances of a new company with a product just emerging to be working in that area when the Ebola thing happens in almost the same city?
 I don’t know if that’s fate, chance or God’s will.
 We’re definitely at the right place at the right time with the right contacts.”